Birch syrup

-Birch syrup is a savory, mineral-tasting syrup made from birch sap, and produced in much the same way as maple syrup.
-However, it is seldom used for pancake or waffle syrup; more often it is used as an ingredient paired with pork or salmon dishes in sauces, glazes, and dressings, and as a flavoring in ice cream, beer, wine, and soft drinks.
+Birch syrup is a sweet and tangy tree syrup made from birch sap, and produced in much the same way as maple syrup.
+The flavor profile of the syrup varies throughout the season and the early syrup can be used on pancakes, waffles and breakfast items while the later syrup is more often used as an ingredient paired with meat and seafood dishes in sauces, glazes, and dressings.
+It is also commonly used in mixed drinks and coffees.

-It is condensed from the sap, which has about 0.5–2% percent sugar content, depending on the species of birch, location, weather, and season.
-The finished syrup is 66% sugar or more to be classified as a syrup.
+It is condensed from the sap, which has about 1% sugar content, depending on the species of birch, location, weather, and season.
+The finished syrup is 67% sugar.
 Birch sap sugar is about 42–54% fructose and 45% glucose, with a small amount of sucrose and trace amounts of galactose.

-The main sugar in maple syrup is the more complex sucrose, and the chemical contents of maple syrup are also different, leading to a flavor difference.
+The main sugar in maple syrup is the more complex sucrose, and the chemical contents of maple syrup are also different, leading to a distinct flavor.

-The flavor of birch syrup has a distinctive and mineral-rich, caramel-like taste with a hint of spiciness that is not unlike molasses, balsamic condiment, or some types of soy.
-Different types of birch will produce slightly different flavour profiles; some more copper, others with hints of wildflower honey.
+The flavor of the early run birch syrup is sweet and caramel-like which becomes darker and tangier and more molassess like towards the end of the season.
+Different types of birch will produce slightly different flavor profiles; some more copper, others with hints of wildflower honey.
 While birch syrup has the same sugar content of maple, it is darker, stronger, and more complex.

 Method

-Making birch syrup is more difficult than making maple syrup, requiring about 100–150 liters of sap to produce one liter of syrup—more than twice the sap needed for maple syrup.
+Making birch syrup is harder than making maple syrup, requiring about 110 gallons of sap to produce 1 gallon of syrup.
+Maple syrup takes approximately 40 gallons of sap to one gallon of syrup.

 The tapping window for birch is generally shorter than for maple, primarily because birches live in more northerly climates.
 It also happens later in the year than maple tapping.
 The trees are tapped and their sap collected in the spring (generally mid- to late April, about two to three weeks before the leaves appear on the trees).

 The common belief is that while birches have a lower trunk and root pressure than maples, pipeline or tubing method of sap collection used in large maple sugaring operations is not as useful in birch sap collection.
-However Rocky Lake Birchworks in The Pas, Manitoba is successfully using the tubing method along with a vacuum system for collection of birch sap.
+However there are several birch syrup producers successfully using vacuum tubing system.

 The sap is reduced in the same way as maple sap, using reverse osmosis machines and evaporators in commercial production.
-While maple sap may be boiled down without the use of reverse osmosis, birch syrup is difficult to produce this way: the sap is more temperature sensitive than is maple sap because fructose burns at a lower temperature than sucrose, the primary sugar in maple sap.
+While maple sap may be boiled down without the use of reverse osmosis, birch syrup is difficult to produce this way.
+Birch sap is more temperature sensitive than maple sap because fructose, the primary sugar in birch sap, burns at a lower temperature than sucrose, the primary sugar in maple sap.
 This means that boiling birch sap to produce syrup can much more easily result in a scorched taste.